Influencer marketing 2022: 8 tools for in-depth research and many tips

 You can test this influencer discovery tool for free for 30 days.

-Buzzstream is one of marketing tools that works with social media and websites but focuses on websites and blogs specifically.
+Buzzstream is one of the marketing tools that works with social media and websites but focuses on websites and blogs specifically.
 You can analyze their social media presence as well as their website's audience.

 Then, you can easily add those influencers to sortable, filterable prospect lists.
 For example, you can sort by authority, or whether someone has promoted you in the past.